biocompute-objects/BCO_Documentation/content/provenance-domain.md

 * `suspended` flag indicates an object that was once valid is no longer considered valid.
 * `rejected` flag indicates that an error or inconsistency was detected in the BCO, and it has been removed or rejected.

 The fields from the `contributor` object (described in [section 2.1.9](/provenance-domain.md#219-contributors-contributors)) are used to populate the reviewer section.
-Each BCO SHOULD have at least one `review` upon publication.
+It is strongly recommended that each BCO have at least one `review` (ideally by someone not listed with `createdBy` or `authoredBy`) upon publication.

 ```json
         "review": [